Stoner logic ahead: How is it that we don’t fully understand the organ with which we think?

-- Choline – Precursor to acetylcholine & phosphatidylcholine
+- Choline – Precursor to acetylcholine and phosphatidylcholine

 - Cytidine – Precursor to uridine

-The combination of these two compounds assists with brain energy by optimizing general brain structure & function through the: A) Reparation of brain cell membranes & synapses, B) Enhancement of neurotransmitter status.
+The combination of these two compounds assists with brain energy by optimizing general brain structure and function through the: A) Reparation of brain cell membranes and synapses, B) Enhancement of neurotransmitter status.
 And this isn’t mere theoretical speculation: One human study suggests that citicoline may increase ATP brain energy by 14% after 6 weeks of supplementation.
 More on Citicoline.

 Despite birthing nootropic research, racetams remain contentious items in the nootropic community.
 I tend to give them the benefit of the doubt, at least in the context of impaired cognition.
 Even so, Noopept stands out as a racetam-like (technically not a racetam) compound, essentially behaving like a maximum strength piracetam, with a psychostimulatory effect.

-This entry’s almost strictly for the old folks & heavy drinkers, the primary beneficiaries of Acetyl-L-Carnitine’s (ALCAR) mitochondrial energy support.
+This entry’s particularly for the old folks and heavy drinkers, the primary beneficiaries of Acetyl-L-Carnitine’s (ALCAR) mitochondrial energy support; however, the amino may benefit others’ energy production across the body.
 ALCAR is believed to do this by:

 - Assisting with fatty acid transportation to the mitochondria.